nandlabs/golly-gcp/storage/README.md

 Storage File System features such as

-- Create a file, folder or a bucket
+- Create a file or a folder
 - Open a file in a given location

 ## Usage